zs-fekete/Mind_the_gap/Mustela_nivalis/README.md

 4. Adapter sequences were removed, and reads were quality trimmed with fastp, using the script <code>04_fastp_raw_reads.sh</code>.

-### Mapping and BAM post-processing:
+### C. Mapping and BAM post-processing:
+Trimmed sequencing reads were mapped to each reference genome:

 5. The reference genomes were indexed with BWA, SAMtools and GATK before mapping, using the script <code>05_index_genomes.sh</code>.

 6. Reads were then mapped to each reference genome using BWA, with the script <code>06_bwa_mapping.sh</code>.
 FASTQ files from multiple sequencing runs per individual were independently mapped to each genome.

-Here, two additional steps were introduced, compared to the shared comparative workflow, to allow merging BAM files to the individual level, keeping a single BAM per individual.
+Here, two additional steps were introduced compared to the shared comparative workflow to allow merging of BAM files at the individual level, keeping a single BAM per individual.

 7. First, read groups were added to each BAM file, with sample, lane, and flowcell information, to allow identifying reads originating from different sequencing runs in the same individual, using Picard (script <code>07_picard_rg.sh</code>).